Claude API Pricing Guide — May 2026

 There are several strategies to reduce your Claude API bill without sacrificing quality.
 First, implement a model routing layer that sends simple requests to Haiku and only escalates to Sonnet or Opus based on complexity signals.
 This alone can reduce costs by 50-80% for mixed workloads.

 Third, leverage prompt caching for repetitive system prompts.
-If your system prompt is 4,000 tokens and you send 100,000 requests per day, caching saves approximately $1,080 per month on Sonnet.
+Cached input tokens cost 90% less.
+If your system prompt is 4,000 tokens and you send 100,000 requests per day, caching saves substantially on Sonnet 4.6.
 Fourth, minimize output tokens by instructing the model to be concise and using structured output formats like JSON, which tend to be more token-efficient than natural language responses.

 Finally, consider the total cost of ownership.
 While Haiku is the cheapest per token, a task that requires three Haiku retries to get right may cost more than a single Sonnet call.
 Track your success rates per model tier and optimize for cost-per-successful-completion rather than raw token cost.